Matt Bomer: 2016–present: Professional expansion, independent films and Broadway

+In June 2024, it was announced that Max Mutchnick and David Kohan had created Mid-Century Modern, a Golden Girls–like TV series, with Bomer cast as a Betty White character type and Nathan Lane as a Bea Arthur character type.
+Linda Lavin played Lane's mother.
+The series is set in Palm Springs.

+Upcoming

+In October 2025, Bomer will co-star in Jonah Hill's film Outcome, starring with Keanu Reeves, Hill, and Cameron Diaz.
+Filming started in the middle of March 2024.

+Public image

-Bomer has been noted for his looks, and is regarded as a sex symbol.
+Bomer has been noted for his looks and is regarded as a sex symbol.
 BuddyTV ranked him first on its list of "TV's Sexiest Men of 2011" and third in 2012.
-In June 2013, Bomer was ranked at no. 2 on Logo's Hot 100 list, which is based on the votes of readers of the AfterEllen.com and TheBacklot.com.
-Bomer was the list's highest ranked man and second only to Jennifer Lawrence.
+In June 2013, Bomer was ranked at no. 2 on Logo's Hot 100 list, which is based on the votes of readers of AfterEllen.com and theBacklot.com.
+Bomer was the list's highest-ranked man and second only to Jennifer Lawrence.

 Personal life

-Bomer married publicist Simon Halls in 2011;